Gabapentin (By mouth)

 Capsule, Liquid, Tablet, Long Acting Tablet

-- You may break the scored Neurontin® tablets into 2 pieces, but make sure you use the second half of the tablet as the next dose.
-Ask your doctor or pharmacist if you have any questions.
+- If you break the Neurontin® tablets into 2 pieces, make sure to use the second half as your next dose.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.